The Critical AI Centre (CrAIC)

 Through our research we adopt a long-view perspective, experimenting with ideas in, through, and against automated intelligence.
 This work is complemented by a commitment to both scholarly and public engagement, fostering dialogue and critical reflection on the broader societal implications of AI.

-We are actively looking to make connections with scholars internationally.
-If you are a researcher interested in the space and would like to contribute as a research associate, please contact: craic@exeter.ac.uk.
+We are looking to make connections with scholars internationally.
+If you are a researcher interested in the space and would like to sign up for updates or join our network, please contact: craic@exeter.ac.uk.

 Our members